 Marcus by Goldman Sachs is excited to share this insight from our friends at Goldman Sachs Asset Management Strategic Advisory Solutions.
 (We’ll refer to them as our colleagues in Strategic Advisory Solutions throughout this piece.)
-You can read the original version of this article here.

 Take a look at your portfolio.
 Of the stocks you own, are most of them from companies based in the US or do you have a few “passport stamps” aka international stocks?